 Termites build a network of underground tunnels to branch out from their nest in search of food that can extend up to 100 metres away from the nest.
 The purpose of having Kordon installed in your home is to:

-- Form a physical barrier between your home and the ground.
+- Form a physical system between your home and the ground.

 - Force any termites attacking your home to create external, above-ground tunnels.

-- Ensure that if you do have termites in your home, the signs will be visible to the homeowner or a Bayer Accredited Pest Control Professional during a termite inspection.
+- Ensure that if you do have termites in your home or are trying to enter, the signs will be visible to the homeowner or a Bayer Accredited Timber Pest Inspector during a termite inspection.

-These above-ground tunnels, also known as 'mud tracks', can be spotted easily by a Bayer Accredited Pest Control professional during an annual inspection.
+These above-ground tunnels, also known as 'mud tracks', can be spotted easily by a Bayer Accredited Timber Pest Inspector during an annual inspection.
 This will ensure that the presence of termites is discovered early on, which could save homeowners thousands of dollars worth of timber repairs.

 Why is Kordon important?

-Kordon Termite Barrier is an essential part of the construction of any home, as it protects your home from subterranean entry by termites.
+Kordon Termite System is an essential part of the construction of any home, as it protects your home from concealed subterranean entry by termites.

 Unfortunately, having a concrete slab isn’t enough to ensure your home is protected from underground termite entry.